Anxiety Disorder Is Much More Than Just Being Anxious

 - Co-ordination problems

-And a multitude of other symptoms.
+And a multitude of others.

 Degrees of anxiety disorder